Trump promising huge tax cut; focus on taxes vs health care

-President Donald Trump is promising "the largest tax cut in the history of our country" that will slash rates for the middle class and corporations to spark economic growth and jobs.
+Poised to reveal a tax plan that is a pillar of his economic policy, President Donald Trump is promising "the largest tax cut in the history of our country."

-Trump said Sunday his "primary focus" is the tax overhaul rather than last-ditch efforts to bring a repeal of the Obama health care program.
-The health care legislation brought forward by Republicans teetered near failure over the weekend, though said "eventually we will win on that."
+Trump's declarations came as the health care legislation brought forward by Republicans teetered near failure.
+He said his "primary focus" is the tax overhaul plan, which would be the first major revamp of the tax system in three decades.

-Trump said the tax plan that the White House and congressional Republicans have been working on for months, for the first major overhaul of the tax system in three decades, is "totally finalized."
+Trump has promised economic growth of 3 percent, and insists that slashing taxes for individuals and corporations is the way to achieve it.
+He said the tax plan that the White House and Capitol Hill Republicans have been working on for months is "totally finalized."
 He was speaking on the tarmac at the Morristown Municipal Airport.

 Trump also said "We think we're going to bring the individual rate to 10 percent or 12 percent, much lower than it is right now."
 He did not say whether the tax rate for the wealthiest Americans, now at 39.6 percent would be cut, as some Republicans have advocated.